MicrosoftDocs/windowsserverdocs/WindowsServerDocs/azure-stack-hci/index.md

 ## Hyperconverged efficiencies

 Azure Stack HCI solutions bring together highly virtualized compute, storage, and networking on industry-standard x86 servers and components.
-Combining resources in the same server node cluster makes it easier for you to deploy, manage, and scale.
+Combining resources in the same cluster makes it easier for you to deploy, manage, and scale.
 Manage with your choice of command-line automation or Windows Admin Center.

 Achieve industry-leading virtual machine performance for your server applications with Hyper-V, the foundational hypervisor technology of the Microsoft cloud, and Storage Spaces Direct technology with built-in support for NVMe, persistent memory, and remote-direct memory access (RDMA) networking.